asharbinkhalil/otpbomber/README.md

-# OPT Bomber 💣
+# OTP Bomber 💣
 ![](https://files.catbox.moe/vkstnk.jpeg)

 ## Overview

 Are you being disturbed by a persistent caller from a Pakistani number?
-With **OPT Bomber**, you can take control of the situation by overwhelming them with multiple OTP (One-Time Password) messages in under a minute.
+With **OTP Bomber**, you can take control of the situation by overwhelming them with multiple OTP (One-Time Password) messages in under a minute.

 This tool is designed to send over 100 OTPs to the specified phone number, ensuring the recipient is flooded with message notifications. **OPT Bomber** is simple to use and can be set up in just a few steps.